Ask Slashdot: What Are Some Lies Programmers Tell Themselves?

 However, we must consider the dynamics

+Average is a general term that can refer to the mean or the median among other things.
+I would argue that phrase " is better than the average " implies a median average rather than a mean.

-The best in town learn from the best in the world (Score:2)
+The best in town learn from the best in the world (Score:3)

 I've discussed the Linux RAID code with Neil Brown, who wrote most of it.
 That conversation made me keenly aware that my grasp of Linux storage it is rather pitiful.